MhdFadlyy/SentientSavior/Heya!.md

 - 👋 Hi, I’m @SentientSavior
-- 👀 I’m interested in C++ Programming
+- 👀 I’m interested in Threat Intelligent
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning on Cybersecurity
-- 💞️ I’m looking to collaborate on AI Project
+- 💞️ I’m looking to collaborate more on Penetration Testing
 - 📫 How to reach me : m.fadly020@gmail.com

 <!---